Augeliua/TechJam_ReviewFiltering/README.md

 # Project Overview

 Online reviews play a crucial role in shaping public perception of local businesses.
 However, the presence of irrelevant, misleading, or low-quality reviews can distort the true reputation of a place.
-This project was developed for a hackathon challenge on assessing the quality and relevancy of Google location reviews.
+This project was developed for the **TechJam Hackathon** challenge on assessing the quality and relevancy of Google location reviews.

 We built a classification pipeline that labels reviews into four categories: